 Yes.
 To continue funding your retirement contributions at or near current levels, the benefit you choose should include any matching amount from your employer.

 Will My Coverage Increase As I Increase The Amount Of My Retirement Plan Contribution?

 Not automatically.
-The monthly contribution you choose now will remain the same unless you request a benefit increase in the future and that request is approved by the insurance company.
+The monthly contribution you choose now will remain the same unless you request a benefit increase in the future and that request is approved by United States Life.

 Who Can Apply